LocalizeFriends/backend/README.md

 ## How to run development server
     source venv/bin/activate && python localizefriends/manage.py runserver

+**After each `git pull` one should apply new migrations which could have been made:**

+    python localizefriends/manage.py migrate

 ## HTTP statuses
 * `200` – operation successful
 * `400` – incorrect/insufficient parameters (see `message` and `errors` in returned)